There’s a new meow in town!

 OUR ELF BREEDING PROGRAM

 We began our Elf Cat endeavor in 2007.
 It has been a very long journey since then.
 The decision to start our Elf Program was not taken lightly and there was a lot of thought before we came to the decision.
-After doing extensive research on the American Curl (which is the outcross used to produce our naked curls) that is when I realized this may actually benefit our sphynx breed more than anything.
+After doing extensive research on the American Curl (which is the outcross used to produce our naked curls) that is when I realized this outcross WILL benefit our sphynx breed more than anything.
 The American Curl is an extremely healthy breed with an amazing body structure and of course those cute curly ears READ ME.
-Using them as an outcross to our sphynx poses no harm and in the end will probably make a more healthy naked cat.
+Using them as an outcross to our sphynx poses no harm and in the end will make a more healthy naked cat.
+CURLED EARS from the American Curl is A SPONTANEOUS NATURAL MUTATION just like the hairless gene.
+Two noted geneticists, Solveig Pflueger and Roy Robinson, were contacted to study this unusual mutation of the American Curl in 1985.
+They each determined that the peculiar curled ear was a genetic trait and was inherited in every case, causing it to be labeled a dominant gene, with no deformities attached to it.
+Referred to as a spontaneous mutation, the gene that causes the ear to curl appeared to be following a single dominant pattern.
 All cats in our Elf program are scanned for HCM and we also hope by using the American Curl (which has no known genetic defects) our chances of producing HCM positive kittens will be reduced drastically.
 Some feel that breeders are producing Elf Cats just to make money on a “Designer Breed”….
-I believe people that say this just dont take the time to ask what our end goal is.
-They prefer just to make up their own assumptions.
-I call this close minded.
+I believe people that say this do so because they are close minded and don’t really know how beneficial it is to outcross with very healthy breeds like the AC.
 Any responsible breeder knows that breeding is a hobby and a lot of hard work no matter what breed.
 We did not start selling pet kittens until 2011 and even then there was very few going to pet homes.
 Many of our first kittens stayed in our program or went to other responsible breeders working on the Elf Cats.
 Outcrossing is very expensive to do and starting a new breed is 100x that.
 Almost every breed out there was made by putting 2 breeds together at some point.
 We would not have a lot of our wonderful cat and dog breeds today without the determination of a few breeders working very hard for the same goal.
 I am so glad to have the Elfs in my life…. they are the sweetest little kitties I have ever met and I could not imagine the world without them.
-We are hoping one day to be accepted as a new breed called Elf Cat some wish to stay registered and show in New Trait Sphynx.
-I am personally against this.